Regulators urged to find Silicon Valley Bank buyer as industry frets about fallout

 "We do not see this as the start of a broader threat to the safety and soundness of the banking system," TD Cowen analyst Jaret Seiberg said on Friday.
 "Silicon Valley had a unique business model that was less dependent on retail deposits than a traditional bank."

-(Reporting by Lananh Nguyen, Paritosh Bansal, Tatiana Bautzer, Nupur Anand and Ira Iosebashvili in New York and by Pete Schroeder and Jason Lange in Washington, Kanjyik Ghosh and Akanksha Khushi in Bengaluru; Writing by Megan Davies; Editing by Jamie Freed)
+(Reporting by Lananh Nguyen, Paritosh Bansal, Tatiana Bautzer, Nupur Anand and Ira Iosebashvili in New York and by Pete Schroeder and Jason Lange in Washington, Kanjyik Ghosh and Akanksha Khushi in Bengaluru and by Andrew MacAskill, William Schomberg, Amy-Jo Crowley and Pablo Mayo in London; Writing by Megan Davies; Editing by Jamie Freed)

 ((Lananh.Nguyen@thomsonreuters.com; +1 (646) 696 4829;))